-- Mr J. Vyse: Lead Teacher for Learning Technologies
+- Mr J. Vyse: Learning Technologies Co-ordinator

 In an ever changing, technologically advancing society it is necessary to equip our students with the desired skills needed for future life and work.
 With new technological jobs emerging that did not previously exist, it is vital that students are digitally literate, logical and adaptable thinkers who have the knowledge and skills to meet ever challenging and new demands of future society.

 The national curriculum for computing has been developed to equip young people in England with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.
 Through the new programme of study for computing, they will learn how computers and computer systems work, they will design and build programs, they will develop their ideas using technology, and create a range of digital content.

 At King Edward VI we aim to develop digitally literate students who have an interest and enthusiasm for technology and the amazing things it can do and contemplate what it is yet to do.
 Embedding Literacy

 There are many key technological terms used throughout ICT and Computing so it is important students have an awareness of them and their definitions.

 Throughout the subject, there are occasions when students are asked to state, describe, explain and justify elements.
 Specific occasions include within the MicroPet, Scratch rides and reports, Sea Life Centre Apps and Adventure Quest Graphics.
 In KS4 and 5 these skills are even more paramount within the Cam Nats L1/2 iMedia and Cam Tec Level 3 IT.
 Students research areas, prepare proposals for clients and then evidence projects meeting client needs.
 Students must be clear and articulate in evidencing their work.
 Staff model high standards of literacy to enable students to produce clear evidence.